I'm reading Revelation 1:1-3.

 The Old Testament in the book of Revelation

 First, let's look at how pervasively Revelation quotes from or alludes to the Old Testament.
 Beale and Carson say, "It is generally recognized that Revelation contains more OT references than does any other NT book..."
 Some of the more conservative estimates of how many times John is directly interacting with the Old Testament place it between 403 and 550 times.
-Those would be very obvious references.
-But most modern scholars see the figure as a lot higher.
-For example, Van der Waal's commentary has demonstrated about 1000 Old Testament allusions.
-And if parallels are included, some recent computer research shows upwards of 1500 parallels and allusions.
+Those would be the obvious references.
+Beale and Carson point out that Van der Waal's commentary has demonstrated about 1000 Old Testament allusions, and if parallels are included, some recent computer research shows upwards of 1500 parallels and allusions.
 But even the figure of 1000 (which is a fairly solid figure) is astounding because Revelation only has 404 verses.
 That's an average of more than two Old Testament allusions per verse of Revelation.

 I was thinking of copying some of the most obvious allusions and references to the Old Testament, but it would amount to about 66 pages of small print.
 Instead, I think I will put those charts up on KayserCommentary.com once it gets up and running.
 That website will give me the opportunity to throw a whole bunch of other interesting stuff at you.
 But I can at least summarize the information for you right now.